Lost confidence

 It always takes longer than you expect, even when you take Hofstadter’s Law into account.

 To prove this, find any experienced Product Manager and ask: “Can you recall a feature you were certain would be well-received, but wasn’t?”
 Perhaps they had evidence from customer conversations, explicit requests, or purchase commitments—yet after building it, almost no one used it, including those who promised they would.
 Their eyes will roll as they share multiple stories.
 This doesn’t make them a bad PM.
-Everyone who has built products, regardless of skill, has these experiences.
+Everyone has these stories.
 The best PMs have techniques to mitigate this problem,3 but none will claim they can eliminate it entirely.

 3 Some techniques to improve prediction include asking customers to describe exactly how they would use a feature in their normal workflow.
 Often people genuinely think they would use something, but when forced to walk through it step-by-step, they realize, “Oh wait, this would require me to rewrite this code, we probably wouldn’t do that.”
 Or, “I’d need to export it into another system—actually, never mind.”